 Mahjourian et al.~\cite{mahjourian2018unsupervised} made another step by using camera ego-motion and 3D geometric constraints.
 Zhou et al.~\cite{zhou2017unsupervised} proposed a novel approach for unsupervised learning of depth and ego-motion from monocular video only.
 An additional module to learn the motion of objects was introduced in~\cite{Vijayanarasimhan2017}; however, their architecture recommends optional supervision by ground-truth depth or optical flow to improve performance.

 The static world assumption doe not hold in real scenes, because of unidentified moving objects, occlusions, photo-effects, etc. that violate the underlying assumption and corrupt the geometric image reconstruction.
-The recent works address these limitations and propose a number of improvements, varying from new objective functions, additional modules and pixel masking to new learning schemes.
+The recent works address these limitations and propose several improvements, varying from new objective functions, additional modules and pixel masking to new learning schemes.

-Almalioglu at al.~\cite{almalioglu2018ganvo} proposed a framework that predicts pose camera motion and monocular depth map of the scene using deep convolutional Generative Adversarial Networks (GANs).
+Almalioglu at al.~\cite{almalioglu2018ganvo} proposed a framework that predicts pose camera motion and a monocular depth map of the scene using deep convolutional Generative Adversarial Networks (GANs).
 An additional adversarial module helps learn more accurate models and make reconstructed images indistinguishable from the real images.

 Wang et al.~\cite{wang19icra} coped with errors in realistic scenes due to reflective surfaces and occlusions.
-They combined the geometric and photometric losses by introducing the matching loss constrained by epipolar geometry, and designed multiple masks to solve image pixel mismatch caused by the movement of the camera.
+They combined the geometric and photometric losses by introducing the matching loss constrained by epipolar geometry and designed multiple masks to solve image pixel mismatch caused by the movement of the camera.

 Another solution was proposed in UnDEMoN architecture~\cite{babu18iros}.
-Authors changed the objective function and tried to minimize spatial and temporal reconstruction losses simultaneously.
-These losses are defined using bi-linear sampling kernel and penalized using the Charbonnier penalty function.
+The authors changed the objective function and tried to minimize spatial and temporal reconstruction losses simultaneously.
+These losses are defined using a bi-linear sampling kernel and penalized using the Charbonnier penalty function.

-Most recently, Bian et al.\cite{Bian19nips} analyzed violations of the underlying static assumption in geometric image reconstruction and came to conclusion that, due to lack of proper constraints, networks output scale-inconsistent results over different samples.
-To remedy the problem, authors proposed a geometry consistency loss for scale-consistent predictions and an mask for handling moving objects and occlusions.

-Since our approach do not leverage additional modules nor the multi-task learning, our attention-based framework is much simpler and more efficient.
+Most recently, Bian et al.\cite{Bian19nips} analyzed violations of the underlying static assumption in geometric image reconstruction and concluded that, due to lack of proper constraints, networks output scale-inconsistent results over different samples.
+To remedy the problem, the authors proposed a geometry consistency loss for scale-consistent predictions and a mask for handling moving objects and occlusions.
+Since our approach does not leverage additional modules nor multi-task learning, our attention-based framework is much simpler and more efficient.